Mike Beltran

-Mike Beltran is a Mixed Martial Arts referee and a Republican member of the Florida Legislature representing the state's 57th House district, which includes part of Hillsborough County.
+Mike Beltran (born June 26, 1984) is an American politician in the state of Florida.
+He is a Republican member of the Florida House of Representatives and represented the state's 70th district, which includes part of Hillsborough County.

 History

 An attorney, Beltran is a graduate of the University of Pennsylvania and Harvard Law School.
 Beltran moved to Florida in 2010.

-Mixed Martial Arts referee career

-Mike Beltran currently works for the Bellator MMA promotion.
-Beltran is best known for his symbolic mustache which stretches up to just above his waist.
-He also has been a referee in several major UFC fights, including the high-profile bout between Jon Jones and Alexander Gustafsson.

-Beltran has been a referee for over 400 fights.

 Florida House of Representatives

 Beltran defeated Sean McCoy in the August 28, 2018 Republican primary, winning 53.2% of the vote.
 In the November 6, 2018 general election, Beltran won 55.27% of the vote, defeating Democrat Debbie Katt.

-2019 Legislative Session
+2019 legislative session

 Prompted by the inability of a local high school student to wear her National Guard uniform to her graduation (and subsequently unable to walk across the stage), Representative Beltran, along with Senator Tom Lee, sponsored HB 225.
 The bill allows for graduating students to wear uniforms of the National Guard or United States Armed Forces at high school graduation ceremonies.
 Additionally, Beltran, in conjunction with the Health Quality Subcommittee and cosponsors Rep. Jackie Toledo, Thad Altman, and Tom Leek, sponsored HB 7027, which instituted restrictions on vaping.
 The bill, whose companion bill (SB 7012) passed, stated that vaping in indoor spaces was prohibited, and that the act of vaping in, on, or within 1000 ft of a school by any person under 18, was also prohibited.
 Beltran acted as a cosponsor for other bills, including HB 7125 (a bill which garnered attention for its “extensive reforms” to Florida's Criminal Justice System, with the goal of rehabilitation over incarceration and reallocation of funds), and HB 843, which he and Senator Gayle Harrell co-sponsored, that established the ability of outside physicians to inspect struggling programs and make recommendations (prompted by the rising mortality rates of pediatric heart patients at the All Children's Heart Institute).